75lb/command-line-args/README.md

 $ my-app -vt 1000 one.js two.js
 ```

-then your app can access the values like this:
+..then your app can access the values like this:

-1\.
-First describe the options your app accepts (see [option definitions](#option-definitions)).
+First, describe the options your app accepts (see [option definitions](#option-definitions)).
 ```js
 var cliArgs = require("command-line-args");